tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/explore_data_from_terminal.md

 ## See query performance stats rather than query result

 Queries you run in ClickHouse generate stats about the query performance.
 There are often multiple ways to write the same query, but each can have different performance characteristics.
-By analysing the performance stats, it's possible to find the most optimised queries.
+By analyzing the performance stats, it's possible to find the most optimised queries.

 You can `FORMAT Null` to run the query and just print the query performance stats.